Transformers for Learning on Noisy and Task-Level Manifolds: Approximation and Generalization Insights: Introduction

 Transformer architecture, introduced in \citet{Vaswani17}, has reshaped the landscape of machine learning, enabling unprecedented advancements in natural language processing (NLP), computer vision, and beyond.
 In transformers, traditional recurrent and convolutional architectures are replaced by an attention mechanism.
 Transformers have achieved remarkable success in large language models (LLMs) and video generation, such as GPT \citep{achiam2023gpt}, BERT \citep{devlin2018bert}, SORA \citep{videoworldsimulators2024} and their successors.

 Despite the success of transformers, their approximation and generalization capabilities remain less explored compared to other network architectures, such as feedforward and convolutional neural networks.
-Some theoretical investigations of transformers can be found in \citet{jelassi2022vision,Yun19,edelman2022inductive,StatisticallyMeaningfulApproximation,Takakura23,TransformerClassifier,bai2023transformers}.
-Specifically, \citet{Yun19} proved that transformer models can universally approximate continuous sequence-to-sequence functions on a compact support, while while the network size grows exponentially with respect to the sequence dimension. \citet{edelman2022inductive} evaluated the capacity of Transformer networks and derived the sample complexity to learn sparse Boolean functions. \citet{Takakura23} studied the approximation and estimation ability of Transformers as sequence-to-sequence functions with anisotropic smoothness on infinite dimensional input. \citet{TransformerClassifier} studied binary classification with transformers when the posterior probability function exhibits a hierarchical composition model with H\"older smoothness. \citet{jelassi2022vision} analyzed a simplified version of vision transformers and showed that they can learn the spatial structure and generalize. \citet{lai2024attention} established a connection between transformers and smooth cubic splines. \citet{bai2023transformers} proved the in-context learning ability of transformers for least squares, ridge regression, Lasso and generalized linear models.
+Some theoretical investigations of transformers can be found in \citet{jelassi2022vision,Yun19,edelman2022inductive,StatisticallyMeaningfulApproximation,Takakura23,TransformerClassifier,bai2023transformers,tai2025mathematical}.
+Specifically, \citet{Yun19} proved that transformer models can universally approximate continuous sequence-to-sequence functions on a compact support, while while the network size grows exponentially with respect to the sequence dimension. \citet{edelman2022inductive} evaluated the capacity of Transformer networks and derived the sample complexity to learn sparse Boolean functions. \citet{Takakura23} studied the approximation and estimation ability of Transformers as sequence-to-sequence functions with anisotropic smoothness on infinite dimensional input. \citet{TransformerClassifier} studied binary classification with transformers when the posterior probability function exhibits a hierarchical composition model with H\"older smoothness. \citet{jelassi2022vision} analyzed a simplified version of vision transformers and showed that they can learn the spatial structure and generalize. \citet{lai2024attention} established a connection between transformers and smooth cubic splines.
+From a computational perspective, the transformer network architecture was connected to integral differential equations in \citet{tai2025mathematical}.
+The in-context learning capability of transformers was investigated in \citet{bai2023transformers,zhang2024trained,garg2022can,SHLL25} and many others.